-The connection between stress and the immune system often goes unrecognized in conventional medicine.
-Stress is often thought of as something that occurs emotionally.
-While this is true, there are many other sources of stress on the body.
 Uncovering hidden sources of stress and restoring balance is a large part of the work of functional nutrition, especially when it comes to helping our clients solve digestive problems.

-- Stress and Inflammation
+- Stress and how it affects the body

-Acute Stress versus Chronic Stress
+Acute versus Chronic Stress

 Acute Stress